Pak court sends Chinese national to 14-day judicial remand on blasphemy charges | Law-Order

 The blocked highway was later reopened to traffic, and work resumed at the Dasu Dam after Tian's arrest.

-In Beijing, China's Foreign Ministry spokesperson Wang Wenbin said the embassy in Islamabad was looking into the incident.
+In Beijing, China's Foreign Ministry spokesperson Wang Wenbin said the embassy in Islamabad was verifying the information.

-"The Chinese government has always asked Chinese citizens overseas to abide by the laws and regulations of their host countries and respect local customs and traditions," Wang told reporters at a regular news briefing.
+''The Chinese government always asks Chinese nationals overseas to abide by laws and regulations of the host countries and respect local customs and traditions.
+If the incident involves Chinese nationals, our Embassy will provide consular protection and assistance within the purview of its duty,'' Wang told reporters in response to a question at a regular news briefing.
 Meanwhile, in a bid to defuse the situation, a team of Ulema from nearby towns and villages have set up a committee to examine the situation.

 The meeting was attended, among others, by Upper Kohistan Deputy Commissioner Irfanullah Mehsood and District Police Officer Mohammad Khalid.